ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 {: support}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Settings** from the left navigation pane.
-2. In the **IBM Cloud Infrastructure Credentials** area, review the information for the steps that you need to take.
+2. In the **IBM Cloud infrastructure credentials** area, review the information for the steps that you need to take.
 3. If you have both an {{site.data.keyword.cloud_notm}} infrastructure account and an {{site.data.keyword.cloud_notm}} account that are linked, click **Retrieve** to complete the credentials automatically.
 4. If you have both an {{site.data.keyword.cloud_notm}} infrastructure account and an {{site.data.keyword.cloud_notm}} account that are not linked, you must link them.
 Follow the instructions in [Upgrading your account](/docs/account?topic=account-upgrading-account), then click **Retrieve** to complete the credentials automatically.
 5. If you do not have an {{site.data.keyword.cloud_notm}} infrastructure account, and you do not have a billable  {{site.data.keyword.cloud_notm}} account, first [upgrade your account](/docs/account?topic=account-upgrading-account) and then [create a classic infrastructure API key](/docs/iam?topic=iam-classic_keys#create-classic-infrastructure-key).
-6. Click **Save Credentials**.
+6. Click **Save credentials**.
 If you receive a message that administrator access is required, you can locate an account administrator using the steps in [Locating an IAM account administrator](/docs/vmwaresolutions?topic=vmwaresolutions-iam_verify_permissions).

 ## Procedure to set notifications
 {: #useraccount-set-notif}